bingyangchen/KM-software/System Design/System Design 101.md

 ![[learn-payments.jpg]]

-### Why is the credit card called “the most profitable product in banks”?
+### Why is the credit card called "the most profitable product in banks"?
 How does VISA/Mastercard make money?

 The diagram below shows the economics of the credit card payment flow.

 ![[how does visa makes money.jpg]]

-1.&nbsp;&nbsp;The cardholder pays a merchant $100 to buy a product.
+1. The cardholder pays a merchant $100 to buy a product.

-2.&nbsp;The merchant benefits from the use of the credit card with higher sales volume and needs to compensate the issuer and the card network for providing the payment service.
-The acquiring bank sets a fee with the merchant, called the “merchant discount fee.”
+2. The merchant benefits from the use of the credit card with higher sales volume and needs to compensate the issuer and the card network for providing the payment service.
+The acquiring bank sets a fee with the merchant, called the "merchant discount fee."

-3 - 4.
-The acquiring bank keeps $0.25 as the acquiring markup, and $1.75 is paid to the issuing bank as the interchange fee.
+3. The acquiring bank keeps $0.25 as the acquiring markup.
+4. $1.75 is paid to the issuing bank by the acquiring bank as the interchange fee.
 The merchant discount fee should cover the interchange fee.
 The interchange fee is set by the card network because it is less efficient for each issuing bank to negotiate fees with each merchant.

-5.&nbsp;&nbsp;The card network sets up the network assessments and fees with each bank, which pays the card network for its services every month.
+5. The card network sets up the network assessments and fees with each bank, which pays the card network for its services every month.
 For example, VISA charges a 0.11% assessment, plus a $0.0195 usage fee, for every swipe.

-6.&nbsp;&nbsp;The cardholder pays the issuing bank for its services.
+6. The cardholder pays the issuing bank for its services.

 Why should the issuing bank be compensated?